Why Geometry Matters in Graph Neural Networks

 The Symmetry Problem

-• Translation: moving the molecule in space leaves chemistry unchanged
+• Translation (\(t\)): moving the molecule in space leaves chemistry unchanged

 Failure mode: naive addition of coordinates to node features gives the model different inputs for the same molecule in different orientations.
-The model must learn the symmetry from data — requiring enormous amounts of training examples covering all orientations.
+The model must learn the symmetry from data — requiring training examples covering all orientations, and even then only approximately.

 Invariance vs Equivariance

-For graph-level properties (energy, solubility): the property is invariant.
+For graph-level scalar properties (energy, solubility): the property is invariant.
 Rotating the molecule doesn’t change its energy.

 Why you need both: In molecular dynamics simulations, you need to predict both energy (invariant — a scalar) and forces (equivariant — 3D vectors).
 An equivariant force field model outputs forces that automatically rotate with the molecule — no data augmentation needed, no invariance violation possible.